calvin-alvrz/html-portfolio/README.md

 Here are some exciting ideas I thought of when creating this website.

 + A big bullseye icon that whenever the user hovers the cursor on top an arrow is thrown in the middle
++ A short menu on the right side of the page, when the user clicks on one of the nav options, the text changes

 ## Project Overview